akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 5 – The Measure of a Man

 It was a still evening in the hall at *Stanwey*.
 The sun cast long, amber shadows across the rich fallow strips of the fertile river valley, cut deep with an iron tipped plough, and a clamour of rooks circled the wood’s edge, their harsh *kaah-kaah* fading as they settled into the high branches.
 The smoke from the village fires drifted upward, thin and grey, like a long-held breath finally released.

+Her day had been spent poring over the estate accounts, comparing them to earlier years.
+She had become skilled at managing accounts — her hardest challenge now was keeping Goosie away from the ribbons that bound the parchment rolls.

 The spring planting was done, and the heat of Beatrice's July *Name Day* was still a moon’s turn away.
 Their two servants were cleaning up in the background.
 Beatrice sat down and watched her father trace a finger along the vellum of his *Psalter*, his lips moving with the Latin wording.